 From its establishment in 1980 the Africa Region's headquarters was still in Harare, Zimbabwe until when Zimbabwe lost its membership to CHOGM in the year 2003 and automatically losing its membership to the CPA in its entirety.
 Accordingly, the Region decided to move the Secretariat to the Parliament of Tanzania.

 During the 35th Regional Conference held in August 2004 in Swaziland, the Annual General Meeting decided to accept the offer from the National Assembly of Tanzania to be the host of the Regional Secretariat.Furthermore, the meeting appointed the then Clerk of the National Assembly of Tanzania, Judge Kipenka Msemembo Mussa as Regional Secretary and The National Assembly of Tanzania, as its headquarters.
-He became the 2nd Regional Secretary followed by Mr. Damian L. Foka, Dr. Thomas D. Kashililah and to-date, Mr. Steven Kagaigai is its 5th Regional Secretary.
+He became the 2nd Regional Secretary followed by Mr. Damian L. Foka, Dr. Thomas D. Kashililah, Mr. Stephen Kagaigai and to-date, Ms. Nenelwa Mwihambi is its 6th Regional Secretary.